by J. Albert Barr

 58. We're Only in it for the Money - The Mothers of Invention (1968)

 The Mothers' third album really went after the pervasive cultural trend of that time in the late 60s: the hippie movement, and the whole, ultimately, naive notion of loving your brother and sister-from-another-mother.
 Literally, from head-to-toe, the ugliest "part of the collective body" of the hippie generation appeared to be their minds.
 It wasn't just the general "love movement" that was a target for Frank Zappa and his merry-mad band of satirical minstrels, but also the famous and beloved rock stars who picked up the torch for love and peace, and carried it to the top of the pop charts.
-The seemingly good-intentioned, generational gesture of "love for love's sake" to revolutionize the times and its increasingly alienated, commercial and business-mindedness, was judged as utterly, and painfully, ingenuous by We're Only in it for the Money, and it took, ironically enough, this weird and silly and brilliantly biting album to fight fire with fire, so to speak.
+The seemingly good-intentioned, generational gesture of "love for love's sake" to revolutionize the times and its increasingly alienated, commercial and business-mindedness, was judged as utterly, and painfully, disingenuous by We're Only in it for the Money, and it took, ironically enough, this weird and silly and brilliantly biting album to fight fire with fire, so to speak.
 Hindsight being 20-20, Zappa's argument, and more grounded perspective, proved the more truth-bearing me thinks.

 57. Please Please Me - The Beatles (1963)